cbushdor/MOMO/README.md

 * V2: second version of MAOP (My Album Of Pictures).

 * MyNavBase: this contains a program to include in a directory and it prints pod files at the bottom of the listing (if README.pod exists) [execution](http://derased.heliohost.org/).

+* A merge between different repositories were done.
+Now complete history should be ok.